Triple Net Retail, Double Net Lease Definitions

 Whether you’re selling commercial real estate in Santa Monica, California or Columbus, Ohio or anywhere in between, and are in the middle of a 1031 exchange and need to locate a replacement property, your options are many.
 With the right type of lease and right property you can go just about anywhere in the United States provided the replacement property fundamentals are good.

 I would be happy to be your Columbus or Santa Monica commercial realtor and locate just the right replacement property anywhere in the country.
-Contact me, Scott Harris realtor at 310-473-4789 or 614-905-6614.
+If you’re looking for a 7 Eleven, Circle K or dollar store such as Dollar General, contact me, Scott Harris realtor at 310-473-4789 or 614-905-6614.